|

 and was healed when Branham prayed for him.
 Branham eventually took international

-trips to Canada, Mexico, Europe, Africa, and India.
+trips to Canada, Mexico, Europe, Africa, Finland, Australia, and India.

-things began to go wrong for Branham.
-He had run his organization in a
+mid 1950's things began to go wrong for Branham.
+He had run his organization

-loose manner and felt God would take care of everything.
-In 1955 Branham
+in a loose manner and felt God would take care of everything.
+In 1955

-started having financial problems.
-He was not having the same success
+Branham started having financial problems.
+He was not having the same

-in his meetings and was having trouble covering his expenses.
-The California
+success in his meetings and was having trouble covering his expenses.

 he lived an extremely simple life.
-Branham simply didn't track where the
+Branham just didn't track where the

 money went.
-The outcome was a settlement where Branham owed the government
+The outcome was an IRS settlement where Branham owed the government

 a staggering $40,000 in back taxes.

-clear that God was taking his hand off the healing movement.
-Branham was
+it was clear that God was taking his hand off the healing movement.
+Branham

-himself with supporters who began to control who was allowed to see Branham
+himself with supporters who began to control who was allowed to see him

-he died but refused access to Branham by the men around him.
-Some of those
+he died, but was refused access to Branham by the men around him.
+Some

-were suggesting that he was Elijah the prophet heralding the end times.
+of those same men were suggesting that he was Elijah the prophet heralding

-His friend Gordon Lindsay felt he was falling into the same delusion that
+the end times.
+Lindsay believed Branham was falling into the same delusion

-primarily in Arizona in the winters in the last few years of his life
+Full Gospel Businessman's Association in the winters the last few years

 that God was warning him that he would die soon.
 In 1965, while driving